Jesse Puljujärvi: Oulun Kärpät (2014–2016)

-In May 2014, Puljujärvi signed a three-year SM-liiga contract with Kärpät.
+In May 2014, Puljujärvi signed a three-year Liiga contract with Kärpät.
 He already played with the team in the first practice match of the 2014–15 season on 7 August 2014, against Kalevan Pallo, scoring one goal and an assist that led to the goal.
 The next time Puljujärvi appeared in Kärpät's roster was in the Champions Hockey League match on 5 September, against Germany's Kölner Haie.
 The match was his first official professional game.
 The game continued all the way to the shootout contest, where Puljujärvi managed to score with his only attempt.

-Puljujärvi made his SM-liiga debut in the opening round of the 2014–15 season on 10 September, against Tappara, when a place opened up for him in the Kärpät's lineup after Patrick Davis was injured.
+Puljujärvi made his Liiga debut in the opening round of the 2014–15 season on 10 September, against Tappara, when a place opened up for him in the Kärpät's lineup after Patrick Davis was injured.
 Puljujärvi became the youngest player in the team's history at the age of only 16 years, four months and three days.
 He was immediately named to the Kärpät's first team next to Nicolas Deschamps and Mika Pyörälä and Puljujärvi got 11.53 minutes of ice time.
 In the match, he also had one assist on Julius Junttila's goal, which was the first goal of the entire season.
 Puljujärvi thus also became the youngest player to score a point in Kärpät's history.
 He scored his first goal in his third match on 17 September, away against Hämeenlinnan Pallokerho.
-At the age of 16 years, four months, and ten days, Puljujärvi became the youngest scorer in Kärpät's history and the fourth youngest scorer in the entire SM-liiga history.
+At the age of 16 years, four months, and ten days, Puljujärvi became the youngest scorer in Kärpät's history and the fourth youngest scorer in the entire Liiga history.